-- 1. Complete 128 total credits applicable to graduation. - 2.
-Complete all requirements for the degree within eight (8) years of entering Concordia University.
+- 1. Complete 128 total credits applicable to graduation. - Complete all requirements for the degree within eight (8) years of entering Concordia University.
 The 128 credits consist of general education courses, basic business core courses, major courses, elective courses, and all necessary prerequisites. - 3.
-Complete all upper-level (300- and 400-level) basic business core courses and all major courses in residence. - 4.
-Earn a cumulative grade point average of 2.00 or above, a cumulative grade point average of 2.00 or better in the major and a 2.50 in all minors. - 5.
-Pass the Major Field Test in Business.
+Complete all upper-level (300- and 400-level) basic business core courses and all major courses in residence. - Earn a cumulative grade point average of 2.00 or above, a cumulative grade point average of 2.00 or better in the major and a 2.50 in all minors. - 5.
+Complete all assessment activities and outcomes examinations required for general education and/or majors and minors. - 6.
+Submit an online application for graduation/program completion upon reaching 80 credits, or when prompted to do so by the Registrar.
+You will be required to submit a degree completion plan to your academic advisor if you are not already registered for all remaining requirements. - 7.
+Be approved as a candidate for a degree by the faculty, upon the recommendation of the Registrar.